ImageMagick/Usage-Markdown/canvas/index.md

 [![\[IM Output\]](gradient_trapezoid.jpg)](gradient_trapezoid.jpg)

-Or wrap the gradient into a arcs and circles using the [General Distortion Operator](../distorts/#distort)...
+Or warp the gradient into arcs and circles using the [General Distortion Operator](../distorts/#distort)...

 ~~~
 convert -size 100x100 gradient: -distort Arc '180 0 50 0' \